Holiday Club - "Lively, contemporary traditional music at its freshest."

 Holiday Club was formed in 2018 by friends from Edinburgh who share a love of travelling whilst playing music together.

-To listen to our live album please follow the icon links for Spotify or Bandcamp and follow us on Facebook and Instagram to see updates from our adventures.
+To listen to their live album please follow the icon links for Spotify or Bandcamp and follow us on Facebook and Instagram to see updates from adventures.

 "Holiday Club carries with it a lost art in the whole understanding of what music should be.
 Top class instrumentals and songs with a real emphasis on enjoyment.
 There is no doubt they are ambassadors of the platform to the absolute pinnacle."